PP-Module for LiFi Access Systems

 A.NETWORK_CONNECTIVITY

 The platform is connected to a network.
-For purposes of sending/receiving data, to include software updates, the platform is connected to other entities.
+For purposes of sending and receiving data, to include software updates, the platform is connected to other entities.
 Other entities on the network are not inherently trustable.

 A.PROPER_USER